-- Registration Exchange meetings with the registration staff of other Ontario regulators - workshops and sessions organized by the Office of the Fairness Commissioner - the Annual Conference of the (CLEAR) Council on Licensure, Enforcement and Regulation .Council members and staff have attended the Executive Leadership program.
-The College Registrar facilitated the Leadership program. - the Annual Conference of Federation of Associations of Regulatory Boards (FARB) - -the Annual Conference of the National Organization for Competency Assurance (NOCA) - the Annual Education Conference and Annual Meeting of the Association of Social Work Boards (ASWB). - -the first and second annual Ontario Profession Regulators' Policy Network (OPRPN) - the College's Annual Education Day - Business Writing and Grammar workshop - Project Management workshop - Time Management workshop ii. individuals who make registration decisions
+- Registration Exchange meetings with the registration staff of other Ontario regulators

+- workshops and sessions organized by the Office of the Fairness Commissioner

+- the Annual Conference of the (CLEAR) Council on Licensure, Enforcement and Regulation .Council members and staff have attended the Executive Leadership program.
+The College Registrar facilitated the Leadership program.

+- the Annual Conference of Federation of Associations of Regulatory Boards (FARB)

+-the Annual Conference of the National Organization for Competency Assurance (NOCA), now known as ICE - the Annual Education Conference and Annual Meeting of the Association of Social Work Boards (ASWB).

+- -the first and second annual Ontario Profession Regulators' Policy Network (OPRPN)

+- the College's Annual Education Day

+- Business Writing and Grammar Workshop

+- Project Management workshop

+- Time Management workshop

+Managing Emotions and Thriving Under Pressure

+Communicating with Diplomacy and Tact

+Conferences hosted by the Canadian Network of National Associations of Regulators ii. individuals who make registration decisions iii. individuals who make internal review or appeal decisions

 The SWSSWA sets out the powers and authority of the Registrar (and Deputy Registrar) in making registration decisions.
-The Registrar and Deputy Registrar attend Annual national and international conferences, participate on National working groups, and meet with other social work provincial regulators.
+The Registrar and Deputy Registrar attend Annual national and international conferences, participate on National working groups, and meet with other provincial and international regulators.